Lior: 2008–2012: Corner of an Endless Road, Tumbling into the Dawn and Giggle and Hoot

 In February 2008, Lior released his second studio album, Corner of an Endless Road.
 The album debuted at number 13 on the ARIA charts.
 At the ARIA Music Awards of 2008, the album was nominated for the Best Independent Release.

 In 2008, Lior toured extensively, both in his home country of Australia and abroad including feature performances at the Edinburgh Festival.
 In early 2009, he performed with the Adelaide Symphony Orchestra for a series of outdoor concerts.
 In 2009, Lior launched the Shadows and Light Tour, a collaboration with renowned shadow artists Stephen Mushin and Anna Parry; an interactive performance combining Lior's music with live shadow art performance and featured a season at the Sydney Opera House.

 In 2009, Lior was approached by children's television show Giggle and Hoot series producer Clare Gerber, and was asked to write a song.
 He agreed thinking "this could be fun" and wrote "Hoot's Lullaby".
-The song plays nightly on ABC 2 just before 7:00pm, and marks the end of children's programming on the channel for the day.
+The song played nightly on ABC 2 just before 7:00pm, and marked the end of children's programming on the channel for the day.

 In October 2010, Lior released his third studio album Tumbling into the Dawn.
 The album peaked at number 26 on the ARIA charts.

 In 2011 Lior wrote and recorded "Hey Hootabelle" for Giggle and Hoot.
 At the APRA Music Awards of 2012, the song won the APRA Award for Best Original Song Composed for Screen.